Internal Audit 101: Everything You Need to Know

 What Types of Internal Audits Are There?

-While a majority of audits tend to cover effectiveness of risks and internal controls the internal audit function to perform reviews on key areas including compliance, environmental, security and technology, performance, financial, operational audits, and special projects and investigations at the request of management.
+While a majority of audits tend to cover the effectiveness of risks and internal controls the internal audit function to perform reviews on key areas including compliance, environmental, security and technology, performance, financial, operational audits, and special projects and investigations at the request of management.
 Audit services may also address the safety and security of team members.

 Compliance Audit